Colorado · Child Support

 Colorado Child Support Formula

-The number of children is the most direct factor in any Colorado child support calculation under the child support guidelines in Income Shares model using both parents' combined adjusted gross income with a Schedule of Basic Child Support Obligations.
+The number of children is the most direct factor in any Colorado child support calculation under the child support guidelines in Income Shares model under C.R.S. § 14-10-115 using both parents' combined adjusted gross income and the Colorado Schedule of Basic Support Obligations.

 The basic child support obligation increases with each additional child, though not in a strictly linear fashion.
 The amount of child support also depends on each parent's monthly gross income, which includes wages, salary, commissions, bonuses, and other recurring sources.
-The noncustodial parent's share is calculated based on their proportion of the combined monthly gross income.

 Health care and child care costs play a major role.
 The parent who carries the child's health insurance receives a credit or offset, and unreimbursed medical expenses exceeding a threshold are typically split between the parents.